 Anaconda Enterprise is a DS/AI/ML development and deployment platform built on top of the industry standard Kubernetes container orchestration system.
 Anaconda Enterprise leverages Kubernetes to create and manage sessions, deployments, and jobs.
 During normal operation, users and administrators are insulated from this underlying complexity.
 Anaconda Enterprise is truly at its best when running on a stable, performant Kubernetes cluster.

 When issues arise that compromise the operation of Kubernetes, on the other hand, the operation of Anaconda Enterprise itself suffers.
 We have found that it is helpful to share with our customers more detail about the system requirements that Kubernetes demands.
 By doing so, we hope to clarify and motivate our documented requirements, and to help customers appreciate why the implementation process requires precision, persistence, and patience.

-sudo ./gravity install command—is actually performing the following steps:
+sudo ./gravity install command—is actually performing

 - Perform a variety of pre-flight checks to verify the satisfaction of important system requirements